-1 For a fairly recent and reasonably comprehensive account, see ALFRED ENDRES, ENVIRONMENTAL ECONOMICS.
-THEORY AND POLICY, 130-40 and 187-201 (2011) (focusing on dynamic incentives and technological change as drivers of better environmental policies).
-This exposition, moreover, shows how much the distinct perspectives of (environmental) law and economics have converged in the best practices of mainstream environmental economics, thus further lowering the potential for controversy around this particular branch of interdisciplinary legal
+6. For a fairly recent and reasonably comprehensive account, see ALFRED ENDRES, ENVIRONMENTAL ECONOMICS: THEORY AND POLICY 130-40, 187-201 (2011) (focusing on dynamic incentives and technological change as drivers of better environmental policies).
+This exposition, moreover, shows how much the distinct perspectives of (environmental) law and economics have converged in the best practices of mainstream environmental economics, thus further lowering the potential for controversy around this particular branch of interdisciplinary legal scholarship.

-2 See Hawaii Housing Authority v.
-Midkiff, 467 U.S. 229 (1984).
-3 See Abraham Bell, Private Takings, 76 U. CHI.
-L. REV. 517 (2009) (noting that "private takings -- that is, takings carried out by nongovernmental actors -- have a solid basis in our legal system."); Barbara J. Evans, Much Ado about Data Ownership, 25 Harv.
-J.L. & Tech.
-69, 84-85 (2011) (pointing out that "[t]here is a long history in the United States, dating back to colonial times, of delegating takings power to private parties -- such as developers of milldams and railroads -- so that they can take property directly for socially beneficial uses without having the government act as an intermediary.").
-Even today, state and local government routinely delegate their takings power to private development corporations for land assembly purposes.
-Id. at 549.
+7. 467 U.S. 229, 239-43 (1984).

+8. See Abraham Bell, Private Takings, 76 U. CHI.
+L. REV. 517, 517 (2009) ("[P]rivate takings-that is, takings carried out by nongovernmental actors-have a solid basis in our legal system."); Barbara J. Evans, Much Ado About Data Ownership, 25 HARV.
+J.L. & TECH.
+69, 84-85 (2011) ("There is a long history in the United States, dating back to colonial times, of delegating takings power to private parties-such as developers of milldams and railroads-so that they can take property directly for socially beneficial uses without having the government act as an intermediary.").
+Even today, state and local governments routinely delegate their takings power to private development corporations for land assembly purposes.
+Bell, supra, at 549-50.